-The mainstem Siuslaw and Lake Creek temperatures started off the 2016 deployment season above the state threshold of 18°C for rearing of juvenile salmonid fish species, excluding the two most upstream (38329 and 34880).
-Water temperatures followed the pattern of air temperature and solar radiation as seen in the correlation to the RAWS data from Goodwin Peak (Figures 4 and 5).
-This indicates the young salmon rearing in the lower and mid-Siuslaw are likely seeking cool water refuge in tributaries, deep pools, and in complex habitats such as woody debris jams.
-The temperatures in the two upper sites breach the 18°C threshold in early August and remain warm until late August when temperatures start to fall below the threshold one by one, starting with the upstream sites and ending with the farthest downstream.
-The temperatures in the lower to mid-mainsteam Siuslaw, and all of Lake Creek, were unhealthy for salmon and trout during the rearing period.
-The only sites where we collected temperature data that was not above 18°C for most of the rearing season were the three upper Siuslaw sites, near Pheasant Creek, Doe Creek, and the forks (39318, 34880, 38329).
+The mainstem Siuslaw and Lake Creek temperatures started off the 2017 deployment season above the state threshold of 18°C for rearing of juvenile salmonid fish species, excluding the most upstream sites: 38329, 34877 and 40269 (see Figure 2).
+Munsel Creek below Ackerley Lake was suitable for salmon rearing during the entire deployment period (see Figure 3).
+Water temperatures followed the pattern of air temperature, solar radiation, and precipitation, as seen in the correlation to the RAWS data from Goodwin Peak (figures 4-6).
+This indicates the juvenile salmon rearing in the lower and mid-Siuslaw are likely seeking refuge in colder tributaries, deep pools, and in complex habitats such as woody debris jams.
+Juvenile fish in the estuary may be finding cool refuge in, or near the mouth of, Munsel Creek during the rearing period.
+The South Fork of the Upper Siuslaw remained healthy for most of the rearing period, only exceeding the 18°C during an early August heat wave (Figure 2).
+The temperatures in the upper sites breach the 18°C threshold in the early August hot spell and remain warm until early-to-mid September, when temperatures start to fall below the threshold one by one, starting with the upstream sites and ending with the farthest downstream.
+The temperatures in the lower and mid mainstem Siuslaw, and all of Lake Creek, were unhealthy for salmon and trout during the majority of the rearing period.
+The only sites where we collected temperature data that was not above 18°C for most of the rearing season were the three upper Siuslaw sites, near Pheasant Creek, Doe Creek, and the forks (39318, 34880, 38329); the new site just upstream of the Hult Log Pond on Lake Creek (40269); and, the two new Munsel Creek sites downstream of Ackerley Lake (40268, 40266).

-We installed the temperature logger at Siuslaw above Barber (34222) to gain a better understanding of the temperature regime in the mid-Siuslaw-from Barber Creek up to Esmond (34881)-and what we found were temperatures that exceeded standards for healthy rearing of native aquatic species through the entire mid-Siuslaw from June through mid-September.
-This site documented interesting dynamics in the daily temperature fluctuation (Delta) which are discussed later.
+We installed the temperature logger at Siuslaw downstream from Wolf (40431) to gain a better understanding of the temperature regime in the mid-Siuslaw-from Barber Creek up to Esmond (34881)-and what we found were temperatures that exceeded standards for healthy rearing of native aquatic species through the entire mid-Siuslaw from June through mid-September (Figure 2).

-The temperatures measured below Hult Log Pond in Upper Lake Creek (38329) were higher than those of the upper Siuslaw sites.
+The temperatures measured below Hult Log Pond in Upper Lake Creek (38770) were higher than those of the upper Siuslaw sites (Figure 1).
 This may be a result of the shallow (<3m) spillway at the outlet of the pond, where water flowing out of the pond is heated.
-This segment of Lake Creek could provide cool water refuge for juvenile fish during the rearing season, like the sites in the Upper Siuslaw, if the impact from Hult Log Pond on temperature could be mitigated.
+The temperatures below this spillway at site LHS were the hottest we measured all year (see Figure 1).
+Contrasting this with the temperatures above Hult Log Pond which were cool and suitable for rearing (below the standard all season) and it indicates this segment of Lake Creek could provide cool water refuge for juvenile fish during the rearing season, like the sites in the Upper Siuslaw, if the impact from Hult Log Pond on temperature could be mitigated.
+The downstream extent of impacts of Hult Log Pond on temperature are unknown but the data from nearby upstream and downstream sites show a significant increase due to the heating of the artificial waterbody's surface.
+The upstream site (40269) has an exceedance rate of 0% while the sites approximately 1⁄4 mile downstream exceeds state standards 81% of the deployment period.

-Daily change in temperature (Delta)